-Our experiments show that making the learning algorithm concentrate on the top scoring results improves precision at the top ten documents in terms of the NDCG score.
+Our experiments show that making the learning algorithm concentrate on the top-scoring results improves precision at the top ten documents in terms of the NDCG score.

 The paper provides some information on Microsoft’s Ranknet approach, and you can learn more about it in Learning to Rank using Gradient Descent (pdf).
-The Mulitple Nested Ranker paper is a little easier to read through than the patent, but goes into a lot of details on a method of proving that results are more relevant by use of a “normalized discounted cumulative gain measure” (NDCG).
-The patent doesn’t cover that territory, but you might find yourself struggling with some of the legal language if you don’t skim through the paper first.
+The Mulitple Nested Ranker paper is a little easier to read through than the patent but goes into a lot of details on a method of proving that results are more relevant by use of a “normalized discounted cumulative gain measure” (NDCG).
+The patent doesn’t cover that territory, but you might find yourself struggling with some of the legal languages if you don’t skim through the paper first.